kittylyst/fighting-animals/README.md

 ## Description

-This project provides a simple structure to demonstrate distributed traces.
+This project provides a simple structure to demonstrate Observability (especially distributed traces).

+There are several branches:

+* main - no Observability
+* micrometer_only - Micrometer Metrics only
+* manual_tracing - OTel Tracing using manual spans
+* auto_otel - Use of the OTel Java agent to trace automatically

-Simulates a battle between two animals chosen from several different clades of animal.
+The system of microserives simulates a battle between two animals chosen from several different clades of animal.
 Call `GET /battle` to get a battle that looks like this:

 Output: